Why work at Medical Panels?

-As a member of a Medical Panel, you’ll work with other members of the Panel to decide on an agreed opinion on the medical question.
-The Panel will consider:
+As a member of a Medical Panel, you will work with other members of the Panel to achieve a consensual opinion on the medical question.
+The Panel will consider questions such as:

 - the nature of the condition, including the extent and likely medical outcome

 - if employment significantly influenced the injury

 The Panel may also be asked questions about the injured worker's or claimant's capacity for work, including:

 - evaluating whether an injury caused incapacity for work

 - considering what other work the person could do.